+The article is organized as follows: After providing background on Hironaka's characteristic polyhedron, we explain the reduction from a non-empty to an empty characteristic polyhedron in section~\ref{sec:non-empty}, adapting the method of \cite{CPcompl}.
+Then, we discuss the important case Theorem~\ref{MainThm:Pol}.
+In particular, we introduce a finite normalization procedure if hypothesis~$ (\Pol) $ holds.
+In section~\ref{sec:empty*} (resp., section~\ref{sec:empty_hensel}), we show how to obtain suitable parameters $ ( z ) $ if $ \cpoly Ju = \varnothing $ and if additionally hypothesis $(*)$ holds (resp., if $ R $ is Henselian).
+After that, in section~\ref{sec:empty_generators}, we explain how to find appropriate generators for $ J $ once $ (z) $ are given.
+Finally, we provide remarks on the general case (e.g.,~sections~\ref{sec:non-empty} and~\ref{sec:empty_generators} apply for any regular local $ G$-ring) and discuss further examples.

-\emph{Acknowledgement:} The authors would like to thank Olivier Piltant for inspiring discussions on this topic.
-Moreover, the second author thanks Orlando Villamayor for interesting discussions on this work and for his hospitality during the author's stay in Madrid in February 2014.
+\emph{Acknowledgement:} The authors thank Olivier Piltant and Anne Fr\"uhbis-Kr\"uger for inspiring discussions on the topic.
+Bernd Schober thanks {Dale Cutkosky and} Orlando Villamayor for interesting discussions and for {their} hospitality during {visits to Missouri and Madrid, respectively}.